mcmorab/ci.maven/docs/undeploy.md

     </execution>
   ```

- 4. Undeploy from a patternSet.
+ 4. Undeploy by a patternSet from dropins.
   ```xml
     <execution>
         <id>undeploy-by-patternSet</id>